djanloo/quilt/README.md

 export PYTHONPATH=$(path/to/quilt):$PYTHONPATH
 ```

-## Tests and debug
+## Tests and optimization
 The `tests` folder contains mainly tests for the Cython/Python interface.

-Memory and performance profiling were carried out using respectivley `massif` and `callgrind` from the `valgrind` suite.
+Memory and performance profiling were carried out using respectivley `massif` and `callgrind` from the `valgrind` suite, analysed with the linux `kcachegrind` and `massif-visualizer` tools.